Browning X-Bolt with Nikon 4-16x BDC rifle Scope in Ground Blind

 The Friday before the opener we arrived and went to work setting up our Primos Double Bull ground blind along the edge of a creek bottom.
 Early the next morning we made the mile walk in the dark back into the woods to setup in the ground blind.
 Forty minutes before shooting light we were ready in our blind waiting for it to get light.

-We watched a doe and fawn at first light get behind us and down wind of us in which they in turn bolted out across the pasture.
-A half hour later we watched what at first we thought was a 6 point cross the creek and work it's way through the timber on our side of the creek.
-I was videoing the buck and may have discouraged Dallen from shooting it as I thought it was a first year six point.
-I knew he really wanted a 8 point and I encouraged him to not shoot.
-As we watched the buck more we realized it was a 3x4 and what looked to be a two year old deer for this area.
+We watched a doe and fawn at first light get behind us and downwind of us in which they in turn bolted out across the pasture.
+A half-hour later we watched what at first we thought was a 6-point cross the creek and work it's way through the timber on our side of the creek.
+I was videoing the buck and may have discouraged Dallen from shooting it as I thought it was a first-year six-point.
+I knew he really wanted an 8-point and I encouraged him to not shoot.
+As we watched the buck more we realized it was a 3x4 and what looked to be a two-year-old deer for this area.

 We were back out that evening but were unable to find any deer and Sunday we took a day of rest with attending church and visiting family.